Air Defense

 Variants

-IAI presents Barak LR as one member of the Barak MX interceptor family, positioned between the shorter-range MR/SR interceptors and the booster-equipped ER interceptor.
+IAI presents Barak LR as one member of the Barak MX interceptor family, positioned above the SR and MR interceptors and below the booster-equipped ER interceptor.

 VariantConfigurationDesignation notes